OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 <img src="Images/Chapters/0x06h/exploit_javascript_bridge.png" width="250px"/>

-See another example for a vulnerable iOS app and function that is exposed to a WebView in [#THIEL] page 156.
+See another example for a vulnerable iOS app and function that is exposed to a WebView in [#thiel2] page 156.

 ### Testing Object Persistence (MSTG-PLATFORM-8)